 ShowDialog - ShowDialog MyDialog – This will show the specified window to the user.

 CloseDialog – CloseDialog MyDialog – This will automatically close a specified dialog window, the user can click the X button as well.
+You can re-show the dialog again, with ShowDialog.

 Here we begin adding controls to the Dialog Windows you have created above.
 Each control needs its own Unique ControlID Number, which is always the last value in the Command.
 Generally, you can start at the Number 1 , and work your way up, to a max value of 32000.